lists

 the test passes

-• 0 is in the list 1 time, I add 1 to it 2 more times then add an assertion for it
+• 0 is in this list 1 time, I add 1 to the list 2 more times then add an assertion for it

 the terminal shows AssertionError